Contract Bonds - Performance, Payment & Bid Bonds

 What Are Contract Bonds?

-Contract bonds guarantee that contractors will fulfill their contractual obligations.
+Contract bonds are a category of surety bonds that guarantee contractors will fulfill their contractual obligations.
 They protect project owners by providing financial recourse if a contractor fails to complete the work, pay subcontractors, or meet other contract requirements.
+Contract bonds sit alongside commercial bonds as one of the two major categories in the surety industry.

 These bonds are typically required for construction projects, especially public works.
-The three main types - performance, payment, and bid bonds - work together to ensure project success and protect all parties involved in the construction process.
+The three main types - performance, payment, and bid bonds - work together to ensure project success and protect all parties involved.
+Unlike insurance, where the insured is protected, contract bonds protect the project owner and downstream parties while requiring the contractor to repay the surety for any claims paid.

 3 Main Types of Construction Bonds